justarandomgeek/vscode-factoriomod-debug/doc/workspace.md

  * [Factorio Mod Debugger](https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug) - You are here
  * A Lua language server.
 I like to use [sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua), and the Factorio Mod Debugger has some extended support for it.
- * [Zip File Explorer](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-zipexplorer).
+ * Optional: [Zip File Explorer](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-zipexplorer).
 Enables viewing files inside zips, which allows breakpoints/stepping inside them as well.
  * Optional: [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)
  * Optional: [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph).
 I happen to like the graph git log view this extension gives as a place to do manual git operations more complicated than the builtin SCM view provides for.